johnsonli010801/cse15l-lab-reports/lab-report-1-week-2.md

 In fact, if we sperate the command to run it in multiple lines which will cause the keystroke to be more.
 That literally will waste a lot of time on running the program.
 But instead, running them in a single time can save some time on typing in the command.
 >
+What's more, we can use the up-arrow from the keyboard to copy the last command we have used in order to save some time.
+>
 Overall, this objective goal for this lab is to get VScode set up and run a file in the remote server.
 >
 **Thank you for reading this lab report**